Fitting Powder Diffraction data

 The next set of parameters is needed to define the peak profile used in the fitting process.
 The peak profile describes the shape of the diffraction peaks.
 They include parameters for the broadening and asymmetry of the peaks.

-The values are typically determined experimentally on the same instrument and under the same configuration as the data being analyzed based on measurements of a standard sample.
-We consider this Si sample as a standard reference.
-Therefore, we will set the initial values of the peak profile parameters based on the values obtained from another simulation and refine them during the fitting process.
-The refined parameters will be used as a starting point for the more complex fit in the next part of the tutorial.
+The parameter values are typically determined experimentally on the same instrument and under the same configuration as the data being analyzed, using measurements of a standard sample.
+In our case, the Si sample serves as this standard reference.
+We will refine the peak profile parameters here, and these refined values will be used as starting points for the more complex fit in the next part of the notebook.
+For this initial fit, we will provide reasonable physical guesses as starting values.

 project_1.experiments['sim_si'].peak_profile_type = 'pseudo-voigt * ikeda-carpenter'